Making your own compost is a practice that helps the environment through recycling waste.

 Heaps have other advantages: they can extend as needed.

-Nonetheless, it is often open to foul weather and to birds and other animals that might come forage for food in your waste.
+Nonetheless, it is often exposed to rainy weather and birds and other animals that might come forage.

 Waste to add to the compost